aws-amplify/aws-sdk-android/README.md

 SERVICE can be `s3`, `ddb`, `pinpoint`, etc.

-(hint: you can specify 2.+ or 2.x.+ to automatically get the latest version where the + is specified.
-Remember for version 2.X.Y an increase in X may indicate a breaking change or new features, while increases in Y are likely bug fixes, or small feature improvements)
+(Note: Remember for version 2.X.Y an increase in X may indicate a breaking change or new features, while increases in Y are likely bug fixes, or small feature improvements)

 Note: Cognito Identity authentication abilities are included in the aws-android-sdk-core which all of the following packages depend on.